Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In six games over the last 10 matchups when favored by oddsmakers, the Mariners have a record of 3-3.
+- In six games as the favorite over the last 10 matchups, the Mariners have a record of 4-2.

+- The Mariners and their opponents have combined to hit the over six times in their last 10 games with a total.

 Read More About This Game